Updated: Oct 12, 2021

 Commun-i-tree, human-i-tree, artis-tree.
 I have been reading a lot about trees - how they communicate, connect, support each other, share food, messages - the weak and the strong, their interdependencies, their 'social network', their 'wood-wide web' - We have SO MUCH TO LEARN from trees.
 Suggested reading: The Hidden Life of Trees, Peter Wohleben.

 NONE of this journey would have happened if my beautiful Mamma hadn't passed away from colon cancer in 2015, her passing led me to a conscious grieving process in October 2015 during which time I found a finger knitting tutorial!
-Thank you mum, I love you so much, and I love the positive ripple effects your early departure is still having, all these years later!
+Thank you mum, I love you so much, and I love the positive ripple effects of this post-traumatic growth!
 I know you would be full of joy too.
 Bless you!